lyokha/nginx-log-plugin/README.md

 declared inside the *http* clause where directives `logInfoR` will write to.
 Notice that the *R* directives and handlers require variable `$_r_ptr` to properly log messages: missing this variable may cause crashes of Nginx worker processes!
-Notice also that we used different variable names `$msg0`, `$msg1` and others: reusing the same name in a single request scenario (including rewrites between locations) may lead to missing log messages.
+Notice also that we used a *strict volatile* variable `<~$msg` for logging *early* messages inside locations: using a single regular strict early variable (say `<!$msg`) in a single request which would trigger *if* blocks and rewrites between locations could lead to missing log messages.

 ###### A simple test